Topological feature selection for time series data: Optimization

 \begin{definition} Let $\hat{\mathcal{P}}_\trianglelefteq$ be a partition of $W$ consisting of $2^m$-dimensional polyhedra that is a refinement of $\mathcal{P}_{\trianglelefteq}$.
 We say that a function $F: \gradedPDset \to \R$ is \emph{PL for $\hat{P}_\trianglelefteq$} if $F(\PD(K,-)): W \to \R$ is continuous and is affine on each region of $\hat{\mathcal{P}}_\trianglelefteq$.
 That is, $F(\PD(K,-))$ is continuous and for $A \in \hat{\mathcal{P}}_\trianglelefteq$ and for all $w \in A$, $F(\PD(K,w)) = w \cdot a + b$ for some $a \in \R^{2^m}$ and $b \in \R$.
 Similarly, given $-1 \leq k \leq m-1$, we say that a function $F: \PDset \to \R$ is \emph{PL for $\hat{P}_\trianglelefteq$} if $F(\PD_k(K,-)): W \to \R$ is continuous and is affine on each region of $\hat{\mathcal{P}}_\trianglelefteq$. \end{definition}

 For example, the total persistence of a persistence diagram is PL for $\hat{\mathcal{P}}_\trianglelefteq= \mathcal{P}_\trianglelefteq$.
-The maximal persistence of a persistence diagram is PL for a proper subpartition in which each region has a constant birth-death pair with maximal persistence.
+The maximum persistence of a persistence diagram is PL for a proper subpartition in which each region has a constant birth-death pair with maximum persistence.